Redhead Beach lies at the northern end of Nine Mile Beach at Lake Macquarie.

 Access to the 4WD section of the beach is from Awabakal Street or Kallaroo Road near Jewells crossing.

-You must have a permit to drive on the sand (since 2015) and your 4WD must be registered.
+You must have a permit to drive on the sand and your 4WD must be registered.

 You can get a permit online and find more information here.